hiimtmac/psql-kit/README.md

 (("m"."name" ILIKE '%moon') OR ("m"."name" NOT ILIKE '%moon'))
 ```

-> **Warning** importing custom operators from a package which override something existing has been toubling, you might have to re-declare them in your project [Discussion](https://forums.swift.org/t/exported-import-does-not-properly-export-custom-operators/39090/5)
+> **Warning** importing custom operators from a package which override something existing has been toubling, you might have to re-declare them in your project see [discussion](https://forums.swift.org/t/exported-import-does-not-properly-export-custom-operators/39090/5)

 ```swift
 infix operator ~~: ComparisonPrecedence